Champii/Nodulator/README.md

   - Fixed a bug in model association: no field in schema if array with no 'type'
   - Improved 'arrayOf' type check
   - Added function to default schema value (is that a possible virtual field ?)
-  - MultiRoute::Get() now can take query arguments
+  - Collection::Get() now can take query arguments
   - Added Resource::ExtendSafe() method to preserve associated models while extending a Resource
-  - Modified Route::MultiRoute and Route::SingleRoute to use Resource::ExtendSafe()
+  - Modified Route::Collection and Route::SingleRoute to use Resource::ExtendSafe()
   - Removed app parameter from Route constructor
   - Route classes can now be instanciated without any Resources
   - Removed ListBy and FetchBy for simplicity